junkratmecha/magenta-docker-cpu/README.md

-# simple magenta-docker
+# simple magenta-docker(cpu)

-python with magenta without cpu
+python with magenta without gpu for only generate not training

 # introduce